Qurbonsaid/esp-fc/docs/setup.md

 ### Receiver

-1. Not all protocols are implemented, currently only PPM, CRSF, SBUS, IBUS
+1. Not all protocols are implemented, currently only PPM, 4-channel PWM, CRSF, SBUS, IBUS
-2. NoOnly CRSF telemetry and and rssi_adc
+2. Only CRSF telemetry and rssi_adc
 3. RC deadband applies to RPY, no separate Yaw deadband

 ### Modes